Benefits of Eating Papaya and the Papain Enzyme

 Papaya fruit can be cut in a few different ways.
 One is to simply slice it in half lengthwise, remove the seeds and scoop out the soft flesh with a spoon.
 This is our favorite way.

-While papaya is native to Mexico and Central America, there are many different cultivars grown in many tropical climate zones worldwide.
+While papaya is native to Mexico and Central America, there are many different cultivars grown in tropical climate zones worldwide.

-Typically, India, the Dominican Republic, Mexico, Brazil and Indonesia are the leading papaya-producing countries.
+Currently, India, the Dominican Republic, Mexico, Brazil and Indonesia are the leading papaya-producing countries.

 This is important as some Hawaiian cultivars like "Rainbow" and "SunUp" are genetically modified to prevent the papaya ringspot virus.